rpkg-dev/rstd/README.md

-# rstd: Unofficial Utility Functions Around RStudio
+# rstd: Unofficial Utility Functions Around the RStudio IDE

-Get RStudio release metadata and bundled Pandoc version.
-Test if RStudio is up to date.
+Get RStudio Desktop release metadata and bundled Pandoc version.
+Test if RStudio Desktop is up to date.

+## Documentation

+The documentation of this package is found [here](https://rpkg.dev/rstd).

 ## Installation